weird-analyst/coding_week_tasks/README.md

 Roll Number: 220101003
 Branch: CSE
 ```
 Hi, I am a first year B.Tech student from CSE Department.
-I am particularly interested in the field of
+I am particularly interested in the field of Deep Learning and Computational Neuroscience, altough looking to explore more topics of interest in college.